 So, is Udemy legit?
 All that we can say is that they have a rigorous quality control process to make sure that only the courses that meet their standards appear on their website.
 In addition, you can check the enrollment rates and ratings/reviews of courses to decide whether or not they're worth taking.
 Just remember that Udemy is largely about learning and improving your skills rather than earning and showing off credentials.
 That is, you'll get more out of it if you use it to better yourself rather than to impress others.

 That wraps up our review of Udemy!
-Before you start using it (if for no other reason than to decide if our assessment is fair or not), though, we have a few notes on Udemy's pricing model.
-If you'd rather just get learning right away, though, head over to our lesson on how to create a Udemy account!
+Before you start using it (if for no other reason than to decide if our assessment is fair or not), though, we have a few notes on Udemy's pricing model in our next tutorial.
+If you'd rather just get learning right away, though, head over to our tutorial on how to create an account!